ansible-collections/netapp.cloudmanager/README.md

 ### Bug Fixes
   - na_cloudmanager_snapmirror - working environment get information api not working for onprem is fixed.
   - Fix cannot find working environment if `working_environment_name` is provided.
-  - na_cloudmanager_connector_aws - fix default ami not found in the region on resource file

 ## 21.11.0